 If you don't have any rules yet, you can move on to the next step.

 If you do have rules, make sure none of them are automatically sending all orders (or all Shopify orders) to a fulfillment service or sending out a dropship email.
-If you do have any rules doing this, you will need to add a condition that prevents any of the potentially fraudulent orders from being automatically sent for fulfillment by a rule.
+Any rules doing this will need a filter to prevents the potentially fraudulent orders from being automatically sent for fulfillment.

-The condition you use will ultimately depend on the rules you have set up and how you want to make sure the fraudulent orders are kept from being sent.
-Our recommendation is to use the condition if folder name does not equal, like this:
+The filter you use will ultimately depend on the rules you have set up and how you want to make sure the fraudulent orders are kept from being sent.
+Our recommendation is to use the filter If Folder Name Does Not Equal, like this:

-What this means is the rule will submit any orders that meet the conditions except for orders in the review folder:
+What this means is the rule will submit any orders that meet the filters except for orders in the review folder:

 4. Create New Rule to Look for Risky Orders